10 expenses to keep in mind when buying a home

 Some costs are easy to overlook when buying a home!
 Here are 10 key expenses you don't want to underestimate.

 Wether it's to have your home just how you like it, build equity for retirement, or live with two dogs and three cats, there are plenty of reasons to leave the rental lifestyle—and the July 1 chaos that goes with it.
 Becoming a homeowner is the goal of 7 out of 10 Quebecers.
-While most people focus on the down payment you need to buy your first home, there are other expenses that tend to get forgotten.
+While most people focus on the down payment, there are a number of other expenses that can be easily overlooked when you're buying a home.

-Here's a roundup of 10 key expenses—amounting to two to three percent of the value of your home—that you don't want to underestimate.
+Here's a roundup of 10 key expenses—amounting to about two to three percent of the value of your home—that you don't want to underestimate.

 01A home inspection, to avoid any nasty surprises